 For the purposes of taxation, how is an individual defined as a resident of the Philippines?

 For tax purposes, an individual may be classified as one of the following:

 A resident citizen is taxable on all income derived from worldwide sources.
 For the other categories, the individual is taxable only on income derived from sources within the Philippines.
 For employment income, the source of income is the place where the services are rendered, regardless of the place of payment, the place where contract was negotiated, or the payer’s place of residence.

-A non-resident alien is deemed engaged in trade or business if, during the calendar year, he/she stays in the Philippines for more than 180 days.
-If the non-resident alien individual’s stay does not exceed 180 days during the taxable year, then he/she is deemed not engaged in trade or business.
+A non-resident alien is deemed engaged in trade or business if, in any calendar year, he/she stays in the Philippines for more than 180 days.
+If the non-resident alien individual’s stay does not exceed 180 days during any calendar year, then he/she is deemed not engaged in trade or business.